IsabelleRaj/COVID-19-Exploration/README.md

 This project focuses on analysing the global COVID-19 pandemic through data exploration and visualisation.
 Using SQL, I conducted exploratory data analysis to uncover trends, patterns, and key insights related to the progression of the pandemic.
 The main key insights from my analysis was translated into visualisations on interactive dashboards using tableau.

 **Key pandemic metrics measured:**
-- Cases: Trends in cumulative case totals over time.
+- **Cases**: Trends in cumulative case totals over time.
-- Deaths: Cumulative death toll progression and death rates.
+- **Deaths**: Cumulative death toll progression and death rates.
-- Vaccinations: Trends in population vaccination coverage.
+- **Vaccinations**: Trends in population vaccination coverage.

 **Categories analysed:**
-- By Location: Comparison of the pandemic's impact across continents (e.g., Africa, Asia, Europe) and individual countries.
+- By **Location**: Comparison of the pandemic's impact across continents (e.g., Africa, Asia, Europe) and individual countries.
-- By Income Groups: Comparison of the pandemic's impact across countries' income groups (i.e., high income, upper middle income, lower middle income, and low income countries) to understand how economic factors influenced infection rates, vaccination progress, and mortality outcomes.
+- By **Income Groups**: Comparison of the pandemic's impact across countries' income groups (i.e., high income, upper middle income, lower middle income, and low income countries) to understand how economic factors influenced infection rates, vaccination progress, and mortality outcomes.

 ## Data
 ### Data Source